jenkinsci/aws-secrets-manager-credentials-provider-plugin/docs/beta/clients/index.md

 - Whether *same-account* secrets access should be enabled.
 - Which *cross-account* calls you want to make.

+To help you avoid duplicate client configurations (where two or more client configurations have the same credentials provider, endpoint configuration, and region), the plugin automatically de-duplicates client configurations.

 To set this up, for each secondary client:

 1. Create the associated IAM role and policies in AWS.